Choose another writer in this calendar:

 people's imagination for centuries, even until today.

 Perceval was written about at the same time or just before the Third Crusade (1189–1192) took place.
-Chrétien died before finishing his work, which eventually had four continuators.
+Chrétien died before finishing his work, which eventually had several continuators.
 It has been speculated that the poet of courage, honor, and loyalty participated in the crusade and perished in the plague that swept through army.
 However, if Chrétien was born in the 1130s, he would have been relatively old for the hardships of the journey – at that time he life expectancy was averaging 25 to 35 years.
 Many documents were lost in a great fire in 1188 in Troyes and the year of Chrétien's death is unknown.

 ¹Jessie L. Weston has rejected this derivation in From Ritual to Romance (1920).
 It was one of the scholarly works that inspired T.S.
 Eliot's poem The Waste Land (1922).